Richard N. Goodwin: Awards and honors

 Goodwin received the Public Leadership Award from the Aspen Institute and the Distinguished American Award from the John F. Kennedy Library.

 Personal life

 Goodwin was married to Sandra Leverant from 1958 until her death in 1972.
 They had one son, Richard.
-In 1975, he married writer and historian Doris Kearns, with whom he had two children: Michael and Joseph.
+On December 14, 1975, he married writer and historian Doris Kearns, with whom he had two children: Michael and Joseph.
 Goodwin died at his home in Concord, Massachusetts, on May 20, 2018, after a brief bout with cancer.
 He was 86 years old.

-Personal characteristics

-Gay Talese once described Goodwin as resembling "a hungover Italian journalist."